-One of first decisions you have to make when embarking on your small business venture is the type of business structure to select.
-There are essentially two choices – business registration (sole proprietorship or partnership) or incorporation.
-Like many small business decisions, the answer can be ambiguous and depends on the business owner’s specific set of circumstances
+When embarking on a new business venture one of the first decisions that has to be made is the type of legal structure best suits the needs of the new business.
+In Canada there are essentially two choices - business registration (sole proprietorship or partnership/unincorporated entity) or incorporation.
+Like many small business decisions, the answer in not necessarily straightforward and depends on the business owner’s specific set of circumstances:

 Registered businesses are simply an extension of the individual and as such the regulatory and tax obligations are relatively minimal .
 Setting up a registered business is a fairly simple and inexpensive process.
 The owner is responsible for the debts of the business and pays taxes (or can deduct losses) on their personal tax return.